Katie Melua: Call off the Search (2003)

 Melua's debut album, Call Off the Search, was released on 3 November 2003 and featured two songs written by Melua: "Belfast (Penguins and Cats)", a song about Melua's experience of her time in the troubled capital of Northern Ireland, and "Faraway Voice", a song about the death of Eva Cassidy.
 Melua also covered songs by Delores J. Silver ("Learnin' the Blues"), John Mayall ("Crawling up a Hill"), Randy Newman ("I Think It's Going to Rain Today") and James Shelton ("Lilac Wine", originally a UK hit for singer Elkie Brooks).
-The other six songs on the album were by Mike Batt.
+The other six songs on the album were written by Mike Batt.

 It was initially difficult for Melua and Batt to obtain airplay for the album's lead single, the Mike Batt song "The Closest Thing to Crazy".
 This changed when BBC Radio 2 producer Paul Walters heard the single and played it on the popular Sir Terry Wogan breakfast show.
 Wogan played "The Closest Thing to Crazy" frequently in the summer of 2003.
 Wogan's support raised Melua's profile and when Call Off the Search was released in November 2003 supported by a TV campaign financed by Batt, it entered the top 40 UK albums chart.
 The single achieved the number 10 spot in the UK chart.
 After an appearance on the Royal Variety Show the album was further boosted and Batt continued a relentless marketing campaign which saw the album hit the number one spot in January 2004.
 Call Off the Search reached the top five in Ireland, top 20 in Norway and top 30 in a composite European chart.
 In the UK the album sold 1.9 million copies, making it six times platinum, and spent six weeks at the top of the UK charts.
 Subsequent singles from the album did not repeat the success of the first – the second single and album title track "Call Off the Search" reached number 19, and the third single "Crawling up a Hill" got to number 41.

 Melua released a 20th Anniversary Edition of the album on 3 November 2023.